The most frequent question that haunts even the savviest executive must be What do my customers want?

 3. Speech Analytics

 Speech analytics is emerging as an important tool to measure customer experience.
-As call center is most often the first contact for a customer with a company, speech analytics is usually employed here first.
+As a call center is most often the first contact for a customer with a company, speech analytics is usually employed here first.

 Speech analytics is emerging as an important means to understand what customers actually think about your products or services.
-When companies get access to important information, you can take the necessary actions to make customer experience improvements.
+When companies get access to important information, they can take the necessary actions to make customer experience improvements.